jmahoney/jmahoney.github.io/docs/about.md

 ### Opinions

 Everything I write here is my own opinion.
 I don't speak for my employer, nor anyone else.
-I'm often mistaken, misguided, or even wrong and I'm never unhappy to be steered in the right direction.
+I'm often mistaken, misguided, or even wrong and I'm always happy to be steered in the right direction.

 ### Colophon